alephium/www/src/content/blog/Alephium-Tokenomics-61d59b51029c/index.md

 The initial supply of tokens will be allocated over time as follows:

-- <span id="d67f">80M tokens (8%) will be allocated for past and future sales.
-Tokens sold will be subject to on-chain lock with vesting periods varying from 2 to 4 years, released quarterly.</span>
+- 80M tokens (8%) will be allocated for past and future sales.
+Tokens sold will be subject to on-chain lock with vesting periods varying from 2 to 4 years, released quarterly.
-- <span id="c42c">30M tokens (3%) will be allocated for community and ecosystem development.
-These tokens will be locked for 4 years, and be vested 10M, 10M, 5M, 5M each year in quarters accordingly.</span>
+- 30M tokens (3%) will be allocated for community and ecosystem development.
+These tokens will be locked for 4 years, and be vested 10M, 10M, 5M, 5M each year in quarters accordingly.
-- <span id="b959">30M tokens (3%) will be allocated to reward the team and support future developments of Alephium.
-These tokens will be locked for three years and be vested 10M, 10M, and 10M each year in quarters accordingly.</span>
+- 30M tokens (3%) will be allocated to reward the team and support future developments of Alephium.
+These tokens will be locked for three years and be vested 10M, 10M, and 10M each year in quarters accordingly.

 The rest of the token supply (86% or 860'000'000 ALPH) <a href="https://medium.com/@alephium/alephium-block-rewards-72d9fb9fde33" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/alephium-block-rewards-72d9fb9fde33" target="_blank">will be mined</a> over the next **~82 years** (from 2021) to ensure transaction processing and smart contract execution on the Alephium blockchain.
 **After being mined, ALPH is locked for 500 minutes.**

 There are several deflationary forces in Alephium’s tokenomics, including:

-- <span id="4064">100% of the transaction fees are burned with each block.</span>
+- 100% of the transaction fees are burned with each block.
-- <span id="e2bc">When triggered, <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" class="markup--anchor markup--li-anchor" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" target="_blank">Alephium’s Proof of Less Work</a> internalizes part of the mining cost through the upfront burning of ALPH.</span>
+- When triggered, <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" class="markup--anchor markup--li-anchor" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" target="_blank">Alephium’s Proof of Less Work</a> internalizes part of the mining cost through the upfront burning of ALPH.

 <figure id="7f99" class="graf graf--figure graf-after--li graf--trailing">
 <img src="https://cdn-images-1.medium.com/max/800/1*YjGQ0H2PWMhX9AIi9dUSkg.png" class="graf-image" data-image-id="1*YjGQ0H2PWMhX9AIi9dUSkg.png" data-width="1140" data-height="674" />